aau-giraf/foodplanner-api/README.md

 Migration files are versioned, which enables rollback to a previous database version.
 Version names are sequently rising starting at 1, meaning the next migration should have version 2 and so on.
 Documentation is found on https://fluentmigrator.github.io/articles/intro.html.

 New migrations are added by including a new file in the [Migrations folder](https://github.com/aau-giraf/foodplanner-api/tree/staging/FoodplannerDataAccessSql/Migrations) and the class must inherit `Migration`.
 Important is to implement `up` and `down` methods which must be each others reverse.

+## Xunit Tests

+When running the tests, the repository tests require a PostgreSQL Docker Container to connect to.
+In the settings.json file within the Test folder is where the properties for the Docker Container should be updated, for the tests to work.